Ben mendelsohn (Barry): Plot

-At their trailer, Barry (Bill Hader) and Gene (Henry Winkler) are given their make-up when Brian, the showrunner of a new TV series they will be acting in, enters.
-Brian already met with Gene when he was an assistant on Murder, She Wrote, stating Gene was abusive to him.
-Despite the experience, Gene is given an important line on top of his extra role.
-Barry prompts Gene to thank them.
+Barry (Bill Hader) and Gene (Henry Winkler) are in the makeup trailer preparing for their new roles in the TV series Laws of Humanity.
+Showrunner Brian (Michael Lanahan) enters and says that Gene had abused him as an assistant on Murder, She Wrote.
+Nonetheless, Gene is given an important line, for which Barry prompts Gene to thank them.

-At his heroin operation center, Batir (JB Blanc) is angry at the attack by the Bolivians, despite the heroin staying safe.
-He blames Cristobal (Michael Irby) and expresses interest in killing him.
-Hank (Anthony Carrigan) suggests using their "scapegoat" in Chechnya, Fuches (Stephen Root), to help them.
-He calls Fuches to inform him that he can now safely return to America, even though Fuches seems happy with shepherding the goats at his cabin.
-Even after Hank lies and states that Barry is no longer a problem, Fuches decides to stay in Chechnya and hangs up, prompting Batir to keep going with his plan.
-Meanwhile, Cristobal convinces Fernando (Miguel Sandoval) to not attack and just leave back to Bolivia instead.
-Fernando intends to take his men to Johnny Rockets and tell them the news there.
+At the Chechen heroin operation, Batir (JB Blanc) contemplates killing Cristobal (Michael Irby) in retaliation for the Bolivian raid.
+Hank (Anthony Carrigan) suggests using Fuches (Stephen Root), but even after Hank lies and says that Barry is no longer a problem, Fuches decides to stay in Chechnya where he is happy.
+Meanwhile, Cristobal convinces Fernando (Miguel Sandoval) that attacking the Chechens is not worth it and to return to Bolivia instead.
+Fernando intends to take his men to Johnny Rockets to break the news.

 Sally (Sarah Goldberg) and Katie (Elsie Fisher) start the press junket for Joplin, conducting interviews with E!
-News, Access Hollywood, and other media outlets.
-Sally is surprised at how short the interviews are and they contain irrelevant questions, such as who will be the next Spider-Man.
-In their trailer, Gene questions Barry about murdering Moss and about the person who took him to see Moss' body.
-Gene blames himself for her death, stating that if he didn't bring up Barry's monologue at his cabin, she would have never suspected Barry and would therefore still be alive.
+News, Access Hollywood, and other outlets.
+Sally is surprised by the interviews' short lengths and irrelevant questions, such as who will be the next Spider-Man, for which she suggests Ben Mendelsohn.
+In their trailer, Gene questions Barry about murdering Moss and the person who took him to see Moss's body.
+Gene also blames himself, stating that if he hadn't brought up Barry's monologue at the lake house, Moss would have never suspected Barry and would still be alive.